subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 $$ \int_0^t f(t)dt = \lim_{n\rightarrow\infty}\sum_{i=1}^n f(t_i^q)(t_i - t_{i-1}),\ \ \ t_{i-1}\le t_i^q\le t_i $$

 where the sum is taken over the partition ${t_0 = 0, t_1, t_2,...,t_n = t}$.
-Clearly this won't work since the Ito integration is not with respect to the time parameter.
+Clearly this won't work since the Ito integral is not with respect to the time parameter.
-The Riemann-Stieljes Integral on the other hand can be used to integrate with respect to another function, and is defined as:
+The Riemann-Stieltjes Integral on the other hand can be used to integrate with respect to another function, and is defined as:

 $$ \int_0^t f(t)dh(t) = \lim_{n\rightarrow\infty}\sum_{i=1}^n f(t_i^q)(h(t_i) - h(t_{i-1})),\ \ \ t_{i-1}\le t_i^q\le t_i $$